Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: Discussion Conclusions

-The present work may be thought of as an initial installment of a much grander programme to fuse all known kinematic mass reconstruction methods together.
+The present work may be thought of as an early installment of a much grander programme to fuse all known kinematic mass reconstruction methods together.
 The make-up of this programme consists not only of combining fits from different methods for a static event sample set, but also of improving the composition of the event set under consideration.
-In the present work where wedgebox and HT techniques are used to select (to the degree possible) events due to a \emph{specific} $\widetilde{\chi}_i^0 \widetilde{\chi}_j^0$ neutralino pair decaying through \emph{on}-shell sleptons\footnote{Additional possibilities, {\it e.g.} that only one slepton is off-shell, or $m_{\widetilde{e}} \ne m_{\widetilde{\mu}}$, are similarly testable utilizing wedgebox and HT techniques.}.
-Once a fairly homogeneous event sample is obtained\footnote{An alternative track is attempted in Ref.\ \cite{Edges-plus}, wherein the idea is to deal with all of the complexity of a mixed data set in the mass analysis program, rather than bifurcate the analysis into a purifying stage and then an analysis stage.
+In the present work where the wedgebox technique is used to select (to the degree possible) events due to a \emph{specific} $\widetilde{\chi}_i^0 \widetilde{\chi}_j^0$ neutralino pair\footnote{Situations in which $m_{\widetilde{e}} \ne m_{\widetilde{\mu}}$ may also be amenable to such analyses.}.
+Once a fairly homogeneous event sample is obtained\footnote{An alternative track is attempted in Ref.\ \cite{Lester:2005je}, wherein the idea is to deal with all of the complexity of a mixed data set in the mass analysis program, rather than bifurcate the analysis into a purifying stage and then an analysis stage.
 The inherent weakness of this approach is that results from studying just the simplest subset of the events are impeded by the need to disentangle more confusing events.} then it becomes straightforward to apply various mass reconstruction methods and cross-check them.
-For example, in the case of Higgs boson decay considered here, one could try matching the N-MST results presented here to those from a study of 4-lepton invariant mass endpoints \cite{huang1} --- it would be especially instructive to compare results at the SPS1a parameter point, for example, where both techniques, in the total ignorance of sparticle masses, give poor results individually, but may give a stronger result in unison\cite{future1}.
+For example, in the case of Higgs boson decay considered here, one could try matching the N-MST results presented here to those from a study of 4-lepton invariant mass endpoints \cite{Huang:2008qd} --- it would be especially instructive to compare results at the SPS1a parameter point, for example, where both techniques, in the total ignorance of sparticle masses, give poor results individually, but may give a stronger result in unison\cite{WIP2}.